jwerre/secrets/README.md

 npm install --global @jwerre/secrets
 ```

-All of the folloing commands have arguments which you can learn more about by using the `--help` flag.
+All of the following commands have arguments which you can learn more about by using the `--help` flag.

 ### Retrieve Configuration Object